programminghistorian/ph-submissions/lessons/dealing-with-big-data-and-network-analysis-using-neo4j.md

 ## Opening the browser

 Click on the "Open Browser" button.
 A new browser window will appear.

+First, you will need to login to your new database.
+By default, the username and password are both `neo4j`.
+After you log in the first time, you will be prompted to create a new password.

 At the top of the window is a prompt with a blinking cursor.
 We can add our Cypher command to load our data here